-If your fuse box is 25+ years old or if it's not been checked in the last 5 years, It’s a good idea to get it checked by P&Q Electric.
+If your fusebox is 5+ years old or it's not been checked, It’s highly recommended to get it in touch with

 RCD (Residual Current Device): a safety device designed to protect against personal electric shock.
 These trip when a circuit overloads, protecting the wiring from burning out and your family from nasty electrical shocks.

 Circuit Breakers: In the event of an electrical wiring fault the circuit breakers will trip whereas in the old type of fusebox there is the potential that the electricity supply would stay connected until a fire occurs.
 The built in circuit breakers will trip within 40 millionths of a second if you accidentally touch any live cables, this will save the life of the person touching them.